octfx/ScDataDumper/README.md

 Put the unforged SC XML files (`Data` and `Engine` folders) in the `import` directory.

-Start the container with `docker compose up -d --build`
+Start the container with `docker compose up -d --build --force-recreate`

 Dumping all files is done using:
 ```shell